andreafabrizi/BresserWeatherCenter/README.md

 ## To do
 * Decode wind direction data
-* Identify the checksum, if there's one
-* Identify the device ID
+* Verify if what I identified as sync is actually the sync or the device ID
-* Identify the sync